 The Package & Label Printing Technical Diploma program is a competency-based technical course of study.
-The program is divided into 8-week blocks and is offered year-round with entry points at the start of the fall, spring, and summer semesters.
-The skills and knowledge you acquire through actual hands-on shop work include an orientation to flexography, electronic prepress, platemaking, prepress operation, mechanical press components, presswork, inks, substrates, and specific applications.
+The program is divided into 8-week blocks and is offered year-round with entry points at the start of the fall and spring semesters.
+The skills and knowledge you acquire through actual hands-on shop work include an orientation to flexography, electronic prepress, platemaking, prepress operation, mechanical press components, press operation, inks, substrates, and specific applications.

 It will take you approximately 900-hours to master the competencies that are identified for successful completion of the occupational portion of the program.

 The Package and Label Printing program graduate will be able to:

 - Use computer technology to design and prepare artwork for flexographic printing applications.